 Shortly after having my daughter in 2009 my husband’s job moved to the Middle East and we relocated there with him.

 On our return to the UK in 2015 we settled in Steyning and our daughter attended the school until 2018.
 I was active within the FUBS team which I enjoyed immensely, and I am delighted to continue my involvement with this fantastic school.
 I sit on the Pupil Welfare committee.

 I joined the Governing Body in January 2019, wishing to support and contribute to Upper Beeding Primary School.
 I live in Upper Beeding with my wife Liz and our two children, both of whom are pupils at the school.

 I have spent my career working with music departments in schools all over the UK, providing technology solutions for music education.
 I became self-employed a couple of years ago to continue this endeavour.

 My interest and lifelong affection for music was discovered and developed at Upper Beeding Primary School, where I was a pupil myself during the 1980’s.
 My involvement in music at the school continues to this day with the parent’s choir.

 I joined Upper Beeding Primary School in January 2013 and work in the School Office.
+The children here receive an excellent education in an incredibly special, nurturing environment.
 I absolutely love my job and feel very privileged to be part of such a wonderful school.

-I like to spend my free time with my family and pet dog, Joey.
-We often enjoy long walks over the South Downs or along the coast.
-I have a very keen interest in health and nutrition and also enjoy yoga/pilates
+I now live in a village not far from Upper Beeding with my younger three children and pet dog, Joey.
+We often enjoy long walks over the South Downs or along the coast; we really do live in a beautiful part of the country.
+I have a very keen interest in health and nutrition and also enjoy keeping fit.

 I joined the teaching team at Upper Beeding Primary in 2006.
 During my previous teaching experiences, I have taught in KS1 and KS2 as well as working as a Mathematics Consultant in Croydon where I was responsible for overseeing 20 schools.